cangkevin/brain-dump/fundamentals/object-oriented-design.md

 # Object-oriented Design

-This post is intended to be a detailed summary of the principles behind object-oriented design which serves as the foundation for the [[SOLID principles]].
+This post is intended to be a detailed summary of the principles behind object-oriented design which serves as the foundation for the [[solid-principles]].
 This specific explanation of the topic helps in unlocking higher understanding of why object-oriented design is such an important thing when designing software.

 ## Perpetual inexperience in the industry